The-Pattern-Hunter/Biochemistry/README.md

 ## Citation

-If you use this notebook in teaching or research:
+If you use these notebooks in teaching or research:

 ```
 Patel, A. (2026).
+Pattern Hunters: Enzyme Kinetics Series.
-Pattern Hunters: How the Michaelis-Menten Equation Emerges from Nature.
+Notebook 1: How the Michaelis-Menten Equation Emerges from Nature.
+Notebook 2: Enzyme Inhibition — A Detective Notebook.
 Kuchinda Degree College, Department of Zoology, Sambalpur University.
 GitHub: https://github.com/The-Pattern-Hunter/Biochemistry
 ```